 Emojis are supported on Windows 7 or above, including Windows RT, Windows 10/8.1.
-Windows Vista and below does not support Emoji.
+Windows Vista and below do not support Emoji.

 To be able to see Emoji in color, Windows 10/8.1 is required – and you will be able to see them only in Internet Explorer.
 Chrome does not support native Emoji on any version of Windows.
-On Firefox too, you wont be ale to see colored Emojis.
+On Firefox too, you won’t be able to see colored Emojis.

 PS: You can now also use the Emoji Panel in Windows 10.